 - Preheat oven to moderate (180 degrees celsius/355 degrees fahrenheit).

-- Beat butter and sugar to a cream.
+- Beat the butter and sugar to a cream.

-- Sift flour and baking powder into mixture and gently fold together to form a smooth batter (use a spatula or wooden spoon).
+- Sift half of the flour and baking powder into mixture and gently fold together until combined (use a spatula or wooden spoon).

-- Scoop mixture into patty pans, distributing the mixture as evenly as possible between each patty pan.
+- Scoop the mixture into patty pans, distributing the mixture as evenly as possible between each patty pan.
+They should be half full.
+Depending on the precise size of the patty pan (they can vary slightly) by filling them half full you should have between 12 and 14 cakes.

 Mock cream

 - Combine water and sugar over heat until sugar is dissolved.
-Simmer gently for 5 minutes.
-Remove from heat and allow to cool completely.
+Simmer gently for 3 minutes.
+Remove from heat and allow to cool completely to room temperature.

-- Once sugar syrup is added, add icing sugar ⅓ at a time, beating after each addition.
+- Once sugar syrup is added, add icing sugar ⅓ at a time, beating on low-medium speed after each addition.

 - You can add a little dob of jam in the centre before piping mock cream into the centre of the cupcake.
-(Alternatively, add jam in between wings on top of cakes.)
+(Additionally or alternatively, add a dot of jam in between wings on top of cakes.)

 - Cut the cone-shaped piece of cake in half so you have two "wings" to sit on top of the mock cream.
-Refer to pictures for the angling of the wings.
+Refer to pictures in the post above for the angling of the wings.

-- Once you've added the wings to all of the cupcakes, add the jam (if you're using jam to decorate the top of the cake) and dust lightly with icing sugar.
+- Once you've added the wings to all of the cupcakes, place a dot of jam between the wings (if you're using jam to decorate the top of the cake) and dust lightly with icing sugar.

 Vicki Doyle